Slavery in the UK

 The Anti-Trafficking Monitoring Group

-We are proud to host and chair the Anti-Trafficking Monitoring Group (ATMG), a coalition that exists to monitor the UK’s implementation of international anti-trafficking legislation.
-The group examines all types of human trafficking, including internal trafficking and the trafficking of British nationals.
+We are proud to host and chair the Anti-Trafficking Monitoring Group (ATMG), a coalition that exists to monitor the UK’s implementation of European anti-trafficking legislation.
+The group examines all types of human trafficking, including domestic trafficking and the trafficking of British nationals.